• Skip to content

 To accomplish this, they set up specific standards to meet their criteria, including lab testing to ensure their wines are all:

-• Mycotoxin/Mold Free: All their wines are tested for the mycotoxin Ochratoxin A (OCA), which is a toxin produced by mold.
+- Mycotoxin/Mold Free: All their wines are tested for the mycotoxin Ochratoxin A (OCA), which is a toxin produced by mold and is the most common mold toxins in wines.
 They meet the E.U. standard for screening, at less than 2 parts per billion of OCA.
-There is no standard or testing of U.S. Wines for OCA, but OCA is a known carcinogenic.
+There is no standard or testing of U.S. wines for OCA, but OCA is a known carcinogenic.
 Furthermore, molds can be a trigger for Hashimoto’s, so ensuring that wine is free of mold is crucial.

 When you sign up to receive wine from Dry Farms, you’ll receive a monthly shipment of a unique selection of 6 or 12 biodynamic wines, sourced from small farms around the world.
 Each shipment includes different grape varieties and styles.